 After that, the parkrun community and the social side of the events kept me coming back for more.
 It’s the best start to the weekend.

 It’s well known that physical activity is incredibly beneficial for our mental health.
 When I was unwell, with my mental health, I was doing a lot of running, but mostly on my own as this was a better fit for me at the time.
 I had been a parkrunner for some time by then and had volunteered a few times, but the volunteering wasn’t part of my regular routine.
-It was when I first volunteered at junior parkrun that I realised how much I actually enjoyed this, and really benefitted from the volunteering as well.
+It was when I first volunteered that I realised how much I actually enjoyed it, and really benefitted from the volunteering as well.

 Volunteering pushed me out of my comfort zone a bit at first.
 I marshalled a few times but then started taking on other roles.
 In turn this helped me build my confidence, not just in volunteering, but in general.
 It gave me the sense that others could rely on me, and I could make a difference, at a time when my self-esteem was at its lowest.